-&lt;sup>303 Even in statutory interpretation cases where the term "person" is undefined, courts have not limited its meaning to the legislative intent at the time the statute was enacted.
+Even in statutory interpretation cases where the term "person" is undefined, courts have not limited the meaning of "person" to the legislative intent at the time the statute was enacted.
 For example, the Supreme Court of Connecticut held that the term "persons" in a statute regarding the admission of attorneys to the bar included women and Black men, even though no legislator at the time contemplated the statute applying to those individuals.
-In re Hall, 50 Conn.
-131, 131-33 (1882).
+In re Hall (1882) 50 Conn.
+131, 131-33.
 The court explained: